Quick answer

 Children learn language best through interaction and repetition.

-How children actually learn English
+How do children actually learn English?

 - listening